Blending tradition and innovation, our

 Our educational specialist (EdS) and

-doctoral (PhD) degrees are full-time, on-campus programs which focus on
+doctoral (PhD) degrees are full-time, on-campus programs that focus on

 hands-on experiences in local schools and community counseling facilities,